shajra/haskell-hls-nix/doc/nix.md

     * hls-renamed (haskell-language-server-ghc884-renamed)
       Haskell Language Server (HLS) for GHC 8.8.4, renamed binary

-We can see that a package named "haskell-language-server-ghc884-renamed" can be accessed with the "hls-renamed" attribute path in the Nix expression in the project root's `default.nix`.
-This package provides the executable `haskell-language-server-8.8.4`.
+We can see that a package named "haskell-language-server-ghc884-renamed" can be accessed with the `hls-renamed` attribute path in the Nix expression in the project root's `default.nix`.
+Not shown in the search results above, this package happens to provide the executable `haskell-language-server-8.8.4`.

 We can build this package with `nix build` from the project root: